dphfox/Fusion/docs/api-reference/memory/types/scopelifetime.md

 	</span>
 </h2>

-The scope which this object was constructed within, or `nil` if the object has been destroyed.
+The scope which this object was constructed with, or `nil` if the object has been destroyed.

 !!! note "Unchanged until destruction"